Paul Harris Fellowship

 After Rotary’s founder, Paul P. Harris, died in 1947, contributions began pouring into Rotary International, and the Paul Harris Memorial Fund was created to build the Foundation.

 Since the first donation of $26.50 in 1917, the Foundation has received contributions totaling more than $1 billion.
-More than $100 million was donated in 2009-2010 alone.
-To date, more than one million individuals have been recognized as Paul Harris Fellows.
+More than $115 million was donated in 2012-2013 alone.
+To date, more than one million individuals have been recognized as Paul Harris Fellows (having contributed at least $1,000.00 to The Rotary Foundation).

 PAUL HARRIS FELLOW/MULTIPLE PAUL HARRIS FELLOW

-Donors of US$1,000.00 or more to the Annual Programs Fund, PolioPlus, or the Humanitarian Grants Program, or people who have that amount contributed in their name, can be recognized as Paul Harris Fellows.
+Donors of US$1,000.00 or more to the Annual Fund, PolioPlus, the Permanent Fund (formerly the Endowment Fund), or people who have that amount contributed in their name, can be recognized as Paul Harris Fellows.
 Each new Paul Harris Fellow receives a commemorative certificate and a pin to wear proudly.

 For contributions of US$2,000.00 or more, a Paul Harris Fellow is eligible for: